Amazon Gated Categories List and Advice

 This can be devastating for a seller, especially one who has already built up a solid foundation.

-The best way for you to avoid getting your account red flagged is to carefully read through Amazon’s policies and follow them thoroughly.
+The best way for you to avoid getting your account red flagged is to read through Amazon’s policies and carefully follow them.

 As long as you are honest, transparent, not selling restricted products, and understand/follow the regulations, you should be just fine.